reach-sh/reach-lang/docs/src/changelog/index.md

 Version 0.1.10 is the current Reach release candidate version.

++ 2022/05/13: The backend interface to the compiled objects was updated, so you'll need to recompile for this release.
++ 2022/05/13: Added `{!rsh} getCompanion`.
++ 2022/05/13: Added `apps` field to `{!rsh} remote.ALGO`.
 + 2022/05/07: Added `addressToAccount` field to `{!rsh} remote.ALGO`.
 + 2022/05/05: Added support for multiple `{!rsh} .define` branches in a `{!rsh} parallelReduce`.
 + 2022/05/04: Added `.api_` branch to `{!rsh} fork` and `{!rsh} parallelReduce`.